 Once I am vaccinated, do I still need to mask and physical distance?

 Yes, vaccinated individuals will need to continue to follow our infection prevention practices, including masking and physical distancing.
 It is important for all of us to continue to practice these measures when at work and out in the community until we learn more about the impact of vaccination on the transmission of COVID-19 and have a large enough portion of our community that is vaccinated.

 Will the vaccinators in the vaccine clinic be vaccinated?

-Volunteers who administer the vaccinations will have access to vaccine.
-However, these will not be pre-scheduled appointments, but coordinated at clinic close to utilize any remaining vaccines that have already been prepped as quantities allow.
+Volunteers who administer the vaccinations will have access to the vaccine.
+However, these will not be pre-scheduled appointments, but instead coordinated at clinic close to utilize any remaining vaccines that have already been prepped as quantities allow.

 If I have received another vaccination (such as the flu shot) recently, may I still get a COVID-19 vaccine?

 The CDC recommends spacing the mRNA COVID-19 vaccine 14 days apart from other vaccines.
 This is precautionary as we do not have information about how other vaccines may affect the immune response.

 In addition, please do not get another vaccine for at least 14 days after the second dose of the COVID-19 vaccine.

 How do UW Medicine hospitals and clinics receive the vaccine on an ongoing basis?

 Each week, UW Medicine hospitals submit requests to the Department of Health for vaccine allocations for the following week.
 Based on supply the state receives from the CDC, DOH then distributes vaccine dosages to sites across Washington state.
 Currently, UW Medicine does not receive a consistent number of dosages on a weekly basis.